-*: Expressed in measured 14C years BP (not corrected for reservoir effect)
+*Expressed in measured 14C years BP (not corrected for reservoir effect).

 Palaeolandscape implication: Cerastoderma edule shells were dated in the upper part of the Oer-IJ tidal-flat deposits.
-The date - around 385 BC - indicates that during that time the mouth of the Oer-IJ near Castricum was still open.
+The date – around 385 BC – indicates that during that time the mouth of the Oer-IJ near Castricum was still open.

-<h1>Location Heemskerk II (HK)
+<h1>Location: Heemskerk II (HK)

-Table A4.2: 14C dates of borehole Heemskerk II (HK).
-References: RGD Palaeobot.
+Table A4.2.
+14C dates of borehole Heemskerk II (HK) (RGD Palaeobot.
 Rap.
-1000; Westerhoff et al., 1987.
+1000; Westerhoff et al., 1987)